Wynnstay

 Wynnstay is a country house within an important landscaped park 1.3 km (0.75 miles) south-east of Ruabon, near Wrexham, Wales.
-Wynnstay, previously Watstay, is a famous estate and the family seat of the Wynns.
-The house was sold in 1948 and is under a private ownership as of 2020.
-The estate remains under the ownership of the Williams-Wynn family.
+Wynnstay, previously Watstay, is a famous estate and the family seat of the Williams-Wynn baronets.
+The house was sold in 1948 and is under private ownership as of 2000.

+History

 During the 17th century, Sir John Wynn, 5th Baronet, inherited the Watstay Estate through his marriage to Jane Evans (daughter of Eyton Evans of Watstay), and renamed it the Wynnstay Estate.
 The gardens were laid out by Capability Brown.
 Wynnstay was Brown's largest commission in Wales, work beginning in 1774 and completed in 1784, a year after his death.
 He replaced the older formal gardens with lawns which swept right up to the house overlooking the lake.

 Famous occupants of the house and estate included Sir Watkin Williams-Wynn, 4th Baronet.
 During the 19th century, Princess Victoria stayed there with her mother, the Duchess of Kent.

-In 1858 Wynnstay was destroyed by fire and was rebuilt on the same site.
+In 1858, Wynnstay was destroyed by fire and was rebuilt on the same site, with Benjamin Ferrey as architect.

 After the house was vacated by the Williams-Wynn family in the mid-20th century, in favour of the nearby Plas Belan on the Wynnstay estate, it was bought by Lindisfarne College.
 When the school closed due to bankruptcy, the building was converted to flats and several private houses.

+Historic listing designations

-The house is a Grade II* listed building.
-The gardens underwent a process of refurbishment, which was completed by 2016.
-The gardens are listed as Grade I in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+Wynnstay is a Grade II* listed building.
+The gardens underwent a process of refurbishment which was completed by 2016 and are listed at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+Other structures listed at Grade II* include the Cascade, the Wynnstay Column commemorating Sir Watkin Williams-Wynn, 4th Baronet, the dairy, and the kennels.

+Structures listed at Grade II include a range of garden features: a plunge pool, a boathouse, an ice house, a sluice, an ha-ha a tunnel from the kitchen garden, and the walls of an earlier kitchen garden.
+There are also a number of ancillary buildings designed to support the estate including: the estate office and cottage, the stables, the chapel, a game larder, and school room and attached master's house.
+Lastly, five lodges stand at the entrances to the estate: the West and East Broth Lodges, the Bakers Lodge, the School Lodge, and the Park Lodge.